 Since Spring 2023 I have been trying my hand at quilting.
-I find it combines qualities of painting, garment sewing, shopping, and a nice warm hug—all previous areas of enthusiasm.
+I find it combines qualities of painting, garment sewing, and a nice warm hug—all previous areas of enthusiasm.

-My first finished objects in July 2023 were potholders for my friend Camille who owns a little black cat.
+My first finished objects in July 2023 were potholders for my friend who owns a little black cat.
 I didn’t have a rotary cutter; each of these little squares were cut out with scissors.
 If you’re not familiar with quilting tools and workflow, please be aware that describes a woeful situation.

 In November 2023 I started making a table runner for Thanksgiving.
 I did not finish it in time for Thanksgiving due to an unexpected layoff and subsequent flusteration.
 The table runner offered support and distraction as I toted it to craft meetups and hand quilted my troubles away.